The-Known-Galaxy/archives/sith/points_of_interest/starlight_beacon/starlight_beacon.md

 # Overview

-The Starlight Beacon, simply known as ìStarlightî, was a space station created during the High Republic Era, in the Outer Rim.
+The Starlight Beacon, simply known as ‚ÄúStarlight‚Äù, was a space station created during the High Republic Era, in the Outer Rim.
-It is situated in the middle of the regionís unexplored dark zones.
+It is situated in the middle of the region‚Äôs unexplored dark zones.
 At the time of its construction, the region was difficult to navigate, and once it was complete, it was launched in 232 BBY.
 It acted as a beacon, sending out signals that guided explorers.
 Supreme Chancellor Lina Soh was proud of the Starlight Beacon, being one of their Great Works, and was officially opened in the aftermath of the Great Disaster on the deadline that Soh had set exactly.